rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 Steps to Create a Block

-    Type BLOCK or B > Press Enter.
+- Type BLOCK or B > Press Enter
-    In the Block Definition window:
+- In the Block Definition window:
-        Enter a Block Name (e.g., "Door_Standard").
+  - Enter a Block Name (e.g., "Door_Standard")
-        Click Pick Point and select a base point (the insertion point).
+  - Click Pick Point and select a base point (the insertion point)
-        Click Select Objects and choose objects to include in the block.
+  - Click Select Objects and choose objects to include in the block
-        Enable Convert to Block to keep the original objects.
+  - Enable Convert to Block to keep the original objects
-    Click OK to create the block.
+- Click OK to create the block.

 💡 Tip: Always place blocks on Layer 0 so they inherit the active layer’s properties when inserted.

-5.3 Inserting a Block (INSERT or I)
+<h3>5.3 Inserting a Block (INSERT or I)</h3>

 How to Insert a Block

-    Type INSERT or I > Press Enter.
+- Type INSERT or I > Press Enter
-    Select the block name from the list.
+- Select the block name from the list
-    Specify the insertion point, scale, and rotation angle.
+- Specify the insertion point, scale, and rotation angle
-    Click OK to place the block.
+- Click OK to place the block

 Quick Insertion (TOOLPALETTES)

-    Type TOOLPALETTES > Press Enter.
+- Type TOOLPALETTES > Press Enter
-    Drag and drop blocks from the palette.
+- Drag and drop blocks from the palette

-5.4 Editing a Block (BLOCKEDITOR or BEDIT)
+<h3>5.4 Editing a Block (BLOCKEDITOR or BEDIT)</h3>

 Blocks can be modified using the Block Editor.

 Steps to Edit a Block

-    Type BEDIT > Press Enter.
+- Type BEDIT > Press Enter
-    Select the block name from the list > Click OK.
+- Select the block name from the list > Click OK
-    Make modifications (move, add, delete objects).
+- Make modifications (move, add, delete objects)
-    Click Close Block Editor > Save changes.
+- Click Close Block Editor > Save changes

 💡 Tip: Changes apply to all instances of the block in the drawing.

-5.5 Using Attributes in Blocks (ATTDEF)
+<h3>5.5 Using Attributes in Blocks (ATTDEF)</h3>

 Attributes are text fields inside blocks that store data such as part numbers, dates, or names.

 How to Add Attributes

-    Type ATTDEF > Press Enter.
+- Type ATTDEF > Press Enter
-    Define:
+- Define:
-        Tag: Attribute identifier (e.g., "Part_No").
+  - Tag: Attribute identifier (e.g., "Part_No")
-        Prompt: Text instruction (e.g., "Enter Part Number").
+  - Prompt: Text instruction (e.g., "Enter Part Number")
-        Default Value: Pre-filled text (optional).
+  - Default Value: Pre-filled text (optional)
-    Click OK and place the attribute inside the block.
+- Click OK and place the attribute inside the block
-    Create a block using BLOCK, including the attribute.
+- Create a block using BLOCK, including the attribute

 Editing Attributes (EATTEDIT)

-    Type EATTEDIT > Press Enter.
+- Type EATTEDIT > Press Enter
-    Select the block with attributes.
+- Select the block with attributes
-    Modify attribute values as needed.
+- Modify attribute values as needed

-5.6 Exploding a Block (EXPLODE)
+<h3>5.6 Exploding a Block (EXPLODE)</h3>

 If you need to break a block back into individual objects:

-    Type EXPLODE > Press Enter.
+- Type EXPLODE > Press Enter
-    Select the block > Press Enter.
+- Select the block > Press Enter

 💡 Tip: Don’t explode blocks unless necessary—use BEDIT to modify them instead.

-5.7 Introduction to Dynamic Blocks
+<h3>5.7 Introduction to Dynamic Blocks</h3>

 What are Dynamic Blocks?

 Dynamic blocks allow blocks to adapt and change without creating multiple versions.
 Examples:

-✔ A door that can stretch to different widths.
+✔ A door that can stretch to different widths

-✔ A furniture block that can rotate or mirror.
+✔ A furniture block that can rotate or mirror

-✔ A bolt that changes sizes dynamically.
+✔ A bolt that changes sizes dynamically

-5.8 Creating a Dynamic Block (BEDIT)
+<h3>5.8 Creating a Dynamic Block (BEDIT)</h3>

 Steps to Make a Block Dynamic

-    Type BEDIT > Select the block to edit.
+- Type BEDIT > Select the block to edit
-    In the Block Editor, open the Parameters and Actions panel.
+- In the Block Editor, open the Parameters and Actions panel
-    Choose a parameter (Stretch, Rotate, Scale, Flip).
+- Choose a parameter (Stretch, Rotate, Scale, Flip)
-    Add an action to define how the block behaves.
+- Add an action to define how the block behaves
-    Close Block Editor and save changes.
+- Close Block Editor and save changes

-5.9 Adding Stretch Function to a Block
+<h3>5.9 Adding Stretch Function to a Block</h3>

-    Open Block Editor (BEDIT).
+- Open Block Editor (BEDIT)
-    Click Linear Parameter > Set a stretchable distance.
+- Click Linear Parameter > Set a stretchable distance
-    Click Stretch Action > Select objects to stretch.
+- Click Stretch Action > Select objects to stretch
-    Close Block Editor > Save changes.
+- Close Block Editor > Save changes
-    Now, dragging the grip will resize the block dynamically.
+- Now, dragging the grip will resize the block dynamically

-5.10 Practice Exercise
+<h3>5.10 Practice Exercise</h3>

-    Create a Door Block:
+- Create a Door Block:
-        Draw a door shape with an arc for swing.
+  - Draw a door shape with an arc for swing
-        Convert it into a block with Layer 0 properties.
+  - Convert it into a block with Layer 0 properties

-    Add an Attribute for a Part Number:
+- Add an Attribute for a Part Number:
-        Define an attribute tag: "Part_No".
+  - Define an attribute tag: "Part_No".
-        Insert it inside the block.
+  - Insert it inside the block.

-    Make it Dynamic:
+- Make it Dynamic:
-        Add a Flip parameter to allow mirroring the door.
+  - Add a Flip parameter to allow mirroring the door.

 <h2>Section 6: Advanced Drawing Tools</h2>